-We are a clinical stage biopharmaceutical company developing a broad portfolio of product candidates engineered to cross the bloodbrain barrier ("BBB") for neurodegenerative diseases and lysosomal storage diseases.
-We have a diversified and differentiated portfolio of both small molecule and biotherapeutic medicines, comprising seven product candidates in clinical development across eight indications as well as more than a dozen preclinical therapeutic candidates.
+We are a clinical stage biopharmaceutical company developing a broad portfolio of product candidates engineered to cross the bloodbrain barrier ("BBB") for neurodegenerative diseases and lysosomal storage diseases ("LSDs").
+We have a diversified and differentiated portfolio of both small molecule and biotherapeutic medicines, comprising seven product candidates in clinical development across seven indications as well as more than a dozen preclinical therapeutic candidates.
 Each of our programs has been engineered for efficient delivery across the BBB to increase drug exposure in the brain after systemic administration.
-We have discovered and developed a proprietary platform technology called the Transport Vehicle or "TV", which we have used in developing our portfolio of brain-penetrant therapies based on our Enzyme Transport Vehicle ("ETV"), Antibody Transport Vehicle ("ATV"), Protein Transport Vehicle ("PTV"), and Oligonucleotide Transport Vehicle ("OTV").
+We have discovered and developed a proprietary platform technology called the Transport Vehicle ("TV"), which we have used in developing our portfolio of brain-penetrant therapies based on our Enzyme Transport Vehicle ("ETV"), Antibody Transport Vehicle ("ATV"), Protein Transport Vehicle ("PTV"), and Oligonucleotide Transport Vehicle ("OTV").
 We believe the combination of a clinically validated delivery platform and a maturing therapeutic portfolio will position us for long-term success in our goal to advance next-generation, targeted medicines for people living with neurodegenerative diseases.
-We plan to further grow our discovery and clinical development capabilities and intend to build internal manufacturing capabilities and commercial infrastructure in a staged manner that is aligned with the progression of our portfolio.
+We plan to further grow our discovery and clinical development capabilities, focusing on TV-enabled biotherapeutics programs for neurodegenerative diseases, and intend to build internal manufacturing capabilities and commercial infrastructure in a staged manner that is aligned with the progression of our portfolio.
 We aim to serve patients as a fully integrated global organization.